Hi, I’m Tara

 Meet Tara

 As a certified parent coach, international development professional, and mom of two fierce, funny girls, I blend my training with real-life experience - from burnout as a working mom to the transformative journey of breaking generational cycles in my own parenting.
-In our coaching together, I will boil down the parenting research, cognitive development, and neuroscience into something you can use to make your daily parenting more confident and authentic to who you want to be.

 Parenting is the hardest job I’ve ever had; I’ve yelled, bribed, threatened, and sat in that defeated place of “this isn’t how I want to do this.”
 So I know how you feel and this is a judgment-free zone.